BOOK ONLINE

 Copied

-“I decided to write this because I wanted to share the incredibly positive experience I had with MSI Reproductive Choices. ”
+“I decided to write this because I wanted to share the incredibly positive experience I had”

 Vicky’s story of choosing abortion pills with MSI.